 Here’s the list of apps with Non-Free Network Services.

-This does not mean that Non-Free Software is included with the app, but for example, it may depend on other Non-Free Software already being installed on your device.
+This does not mean that proprietary software is included in the app, but for example, it may depend on other software already being installed on your device.
 A common example would be an app that doesn’t run, or is not useful, unless you have Google Maps installed.

-This Anti-Feature is applied to apps where the upstream source code is Non-Free in some way.
+This Anti-Feature is applied to apps where the upstream source code includes proprietary software by default in their own releases.

-This does not mean that Non-Free Software is included with the app.
+This does not mean that proprietary software is included in the app.
 Most likely, the F-Droid build has been patched in some way to remove the Non-Free code/libraries, and/or some functionality may be missing.
 The app’s description will usually go into more detail about this.

 In our experience, where the upstream developer includes Non-Free libraries, sooner or later they will include more Non-Free libraries, or other Anti-Features.
 Frequently they become impossible to maintain/update in F-Droid.
 If there is an alternative, it is recommended that you avoid applications with this Anti-Feature if future updates are important to you.